-Saudi Arabia attempted to pressure the United Arab Emirates to torpedo a major deal on energy and water for Jordan and Israel, Axios reports, citing two Israeli officials.
+Saudi Arabia attempted to pressure the United Arab Emirates to torpedo a major deal with Jordan and Israel on energy and water, a report said on Wednesday.